timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 \lambda^{\ast}(t) = \mu(t) + \sum_{t_i < t} \phi(t - t_i).
 $$

-There are only two ingredients:
+There are only two components:

 - $\mu(t) \geq 0$ is the **background rate**: events that arrive regardless of the past.
 In our example, these are imported cases.
 - $\phi(u) \geq 0$ is the **kernel**: how much a past event raises the rate $u$ days later.
 Only past events count, so $\phi(u) = 0$ for $u \leq 0$.
 In our example, this is local transmission.